 The "Ethernet" jack on the Timestamp Generator must be connected to the organization's local-area network (LAN).
-The Timestamp Generator is set to automatically connect to the local router and request an IP address.
-In most cases, nothing will be required other than plugging in a CAT-5 cable to join the system with a hub or switch on the LAN.
-If communication is prevented by a local firewall, or if the LAN does not accept request for IP assignment (DHCP), contact Euclid Laboratories for assistance.
+The Timestamp Generator will automatically connect to the local router and request an IP address.
+In most cases, nothing will be required other than plugging in a CAT-5 cable to join the system to a hub or switch on the LAN.
+If communication is prevented by a local firewall, or if the LAN does not accept the request for IP assignment (DHCP), contact euclid laboratoriesfor assistance.

 Once the system is connected, place the GPS antenna in a window sill so that it has a clear view of the sky.
-If no window is available, the GPS antenna may be placed in a remote location by means of an SMA extension cable (if needed, contact Euclid Laboratories); long cables can significantly reduce the GPS signal strength, so try to work with the cable supplied.
-The antenna is weather-resistant, so it may be placed outdoors, and the cable routed through the building wall by some means.
+If no window is available near where the ERGO unit will be installed, the GPS antenna may be placed in a remote location by means of an SMA extension cable (if needed, contact Euclid Laboratories); long cables can significantly reduce the GPS signal strength, so try to work with the cable supplied.
+The antenna is weather-resistant, so it may be placed outdoors, with the cable routed through the building wall by some means.
+Outside placement will give the greatest reliability and most precise timing.
+The most important factor is for the antenna to be able to "see" a significant portion of the sky.

-With connections completed, the antenna placed, and power connected, wait to see if the blue "Event" light occasionally blinks.
+Once the connections are completed, the antenna placed, and power connected, wait to see if the blue "Event" light occasionally blinks.
 It if is blinking (perhaps a few times per minute), then the "physics" part of the system is working.
-Next, it will be necessary to verify that the system (your local "pixel") is uploading information to the central SQL database server.
-Euclid Laboratories will assist you in verifying that everything is working properly, and your data packets are being correctly received.
+Next, it will be necessary to verify that the system (your local ERGO "pixel") is uploading information to the central SQL database server.
+Euclid laboratories will assist you in verifying that everything is working properly, and your data packets are being correctly received.